 The course involves face to face teaching by BASL expert sports law practitioners at their offices in the City of London.

-September 2018 sees the start of the ninth year of running of Leicester De Montfort Law School’s London based Post Graduate Certificate in Sports Law and Practice.
+September 2020 sees the start of the eleventh year of running of Leicester De Montfort Law School’s London based Post Graduate Certificate in Sports Law and Practice.

 Key features of the course include: